microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ```

 Raise a new PR to merge code from `feature branch` to the `development` branch.
+Ensure that the PR from feature branch to development branch happens within your repository and organization.

 ![raise a new PR](images/pr.png)